quartzjer/akeypair/README.md

 ## Performance

-When using node and the ursa dependency works, it's really fast :)
+When using node and the [ursa](https://github.com/Medium/ursa) dependency is available, it's really fast :)

 In the browser performance greatly depends on the bit size of the generated private key.
 With 1024 bits you get a key in 0.5s-2s, with 2048 bits it takes 8s-20s, on the same machine.